rwieruch/blog_robinwieruch_content/blog/javascript-monorepos/index.md

 <Sponsorship />

-This is a comprehensive tutorial on Monorepos in JavaScript/TypeScript --- which is using state of the art tools for these kind of architectures in frontend applications.
-You will learn about the following topics from this tutorial:
+This is a comprehensive tutorial on Monorepos in JavaScript and TypeScript -- which is using state of the art tools for monorepo architectures in projects.
+You will learn about the following topics from this tutorial.

-* What is a monorepo?
-* How to structure a monorepo architecture?
-* How to create a monorepo?
-* Which tools to use for a monorepo?
-* How to perform versioning in a monorepo?
-* How to create a CI pipeline for a monorepo?
-* How to run applications decoupled from the monorepo?

-I myself am extremely hyped about Monorepos these days, because they help me with my work as a freelance developer and my open source projects.
-When I started to use monorepos in JavaScript/TypeScript I must say it just felt natural to combine applications and packages this way.
-With this walkthrough, I hope to pass along my learnings in this space.
+I've become passionate about monorepos, as they've transformed how I approach my work as a freelance developer and contributor to open-source projects.
+When I first adopted monorepos for JavaScript and TypeScript, it felt like a natural way to unify applications and packages.
+My goal with this tutorial is to share the lessons I've learned.

-*Shoutout to [Lee Robinson](https://twitter.com/leeerob) who inspired and [helped](https://github.com/vercel/turborepo/tree/main/examples/design-system) me tremendously to get started in this space.
-Another shoutout goes to [Shawn "Swyx" Wang](https://twitter.com/swyx) who made me aware of [Turborepo](https://www.swyx.io/turborepo-why) and to [Wes Bos](https://twitter.com/wesbos) & [Scott Tolinski](https://twitter.com/stolinski) who had an [episode](https://syntax.fm/show/426/monorepos-workspaces-pnpm-turborepo-more) on SyntaxFM about Monorepos.*

-When this tutorial becomes more practical, we will use React.js as framework of choice for creating applications and shared packages (UI components) within this monorepo.
-However, feel free to use your own framework of choice (e.g. Angular or Vue).
+For the hands-on portion of this tutorial, we'll use React.js as our framework to create applications and shared packages, such as UI components.
+That said, you can easily adapt the concepts to your preferred framework.

 # Table of Contents